 How to Turn Off Your Home's Gas in an Emergency

 If you have a suspected natural gas or propane leak, first do this: Do not touch anything, especially light switches (which can cause a spark and ignite gas), and get out of the home immediately and call the gas company!
 Don't shut off your gas unless absolutely necessary.
 If you are safely able to do so, you may want to shut off home gas supplies for reasons such as a gas leak, approaching wildfire or major structural damage.

-Note: Once your turn off your home's gas supply you will have to call the gas company to turn it back on, since they are legally required to check that all pilot lights have been re-lit.
+Note: Once your turn off your home's gas supply you will have to call the gas company to turn it back on since they are legally required to check that all pilot lights have been re-lit.

 Step 1: Locate Your Home's Main Gas Shut-Off Valve

 Your home's main gas valve may be located on an outside wall.
-There is usually a short, rectangular valve head which may have a hole in it so that it can be locked in the off position.
+There is usually a short, rectangular valve head that may have a hole in it so that it can be locked in the off position.
 If the valve or pipe is heavily rusted and won't budge, or appears loose or damaged, do not proceed and call a professional or your gas company.

 Step 2: Use a Wrench or Gas Shut-Off Tool to Turn the Supply Valve Off